 But, it’s important not to feed them too much rice, as this may cause your chicken to become obese and die earlier.

 Additionally, rice is lacking in many areas of nutrition.
-So, it’s best to give chickens a varied diet that has all spectrums of nutrition.
+So, it’s best to give backyard chickens a balanced diet that has all spectrums of nutrition.

 Other Considerations